| Resume a previously saved form

 Thank you for your interest in Humanity in Perspective (HIP), a free, for-credit college course.
 HIP is a program of Oregon Humanities in collaboration with Bard College, Portland State University College of Liberal Arts & Sciences, and the Clemente Course in the Humanities.

-Once you complete the application, you will get a chance to review the form.
-Make sure you select "Confirm" at the end of the form to successfully submit your application.
+Once you complete the form, you will get a chance to review your submission.
+Make sure you select "Confirm" at the end of the form to successfully submit your registration.

 About Humanity in Perspective